Arc-io/Widget-WordPress-Plugin/trunk/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Monetize and speed up your website at the same time with Arc's unique plugin for WordPress.
+Make money and speed up your website at the same time.
+Arc is the world's first Content Delivery Network (CDN) that pays you to use it.

 == Description ==